liziko0708/prototipes/README.md

 ## Tasks

 ### Number generator
-Create function to generate numbers.
-It must receive start value, by default it equals to 0.
+Create function "createCounter" to generate numbers.
+It should receive the start value, which by default is equal to 0.

 For example:
 ```js